kates/activeadmin-globalize/README.md

 ```
 ## In your Active Admin resource definition

-**Important note:** I'm working on a fix for #4 because after AA deprecated and then removed [#form_buffers](https://github.com/activeadmin/activeadmin/pull/3486) the
-syntax shown below for form declaration doesn't work as is.
-See comments in code and [discussion](#4) to fix it until I found a solution.

 ```ruby

 # For usage with strong parameters you'll need to permit them